jinwooro/QSS/README.md

 # More Commands

-The all-in-one command is acually a sequence of three other commands.
+The [all-in-one command](#all-in-one) is actually a sequence of three other commands.

-- Stateflow &rarr; HIOA
+- Conversion: Stateflow &rarr; HIOA
-- HIOA &rarr; HOHA
+- Conversion: HIOA &rarr; HOHA
-- HOHA simulation
+- Run: HOHA simulation

 ## Stateflow to HIOA conversion